 Input features will consist of time-enabled features that represent an instant in time.
 Results are line or area features that represent an interval in time.
 The start and end of the interval are determined by the time at the first and last features in a track.

 The most basic calculation in a track will be a count of the number of features that have been summarized.
-Statistics (count, sum, minimum, maximum, range, mean, standard deviation, and variance) can also be calculated on numerical fields, and statistics (count and any) can be calculated on string fields.
+Statistics (count, sum, minimum, maximum, range, mean, standard deviation, variance, and the first and last value in a track) can also be calculated on numerical fields, and statistics (count, any, and the first and last value in a track) can be calculated on string fields.
 The string statistic any returns a sample string from each track.
 The statistics will be calculated on each track separately.

 The field or fields used to identify tracks will be returned in the results.